Joe Biden blames Afghan forces for Taliban takeover | DW | 16.08.2021

 "The truth is: this did unfold more quickly than we anticipated.
 So what's happened?
 Afghanistan political leaders gave up and fled the country.
 The Afghan military gave up, sometimes without trying to fight," Biden said.

-Facing a backlash at home — and internationally, Biden said he would rather take the criticism over the fallout in Afghanistan than leave the decision to another president.
-He noted that he "inherited" a deal that the former US president, Donald Trump, had negotiated with the Taliban.
+Facing a backlash at home, and internationally, Biden said he would rather take the criticism over the fallout in Afghanistan than leave the decision to another president.
+He noted that he "inherited" a deal that his predecessor, former US President Donald Trump, had negotiated with the Taliban.

 The US will continue to push for regional diplomacy and speak out for the basic rights of Afghan people, Biden said.

-Still, Biden vowed to respond with force if the Taliban attack US personnel or disrupts the military operations under way at Kabul airport.
+Still, Biden vowed to respond with force if the Taliban attack US personnel or disrupt the military operations under way at Kabul airport.

 Biden has increasingly come under fire, from NATO allies as well, for his decision to stick with a withdrawal of US troops from the country.